cjmartin/launchcalendar.org/_posts/2025-05-05-chang-zheng-12-satnet-leo-group.md

 videos: []
 images: []
 ---
-On May 5, 2025, at 11:05 UTC, China's Chang Zheng 12 (Long March 12) is scheduled to launch a batch of LEO communications satellites for the SatNet (GuoWang) constellation from LC-2 at Wenchang.
-This mission is part of China's ambitious effort to build a global broadband internet constellation of nearly 13,000 satellites, supporting the China Satellite Network Group's (GuoWang) growing LEO constellation to compete with Starlink and Project Kuiper.
-The Wenchang launch site offers strategic advantages for such large missions, and this flight will further demonstrate the capabilities of the new Long March 12 rocket.
+China is scheduled to launch a Long March 12 rocket (Chang Zheng 12) from LC-2 at Wenchang Space Launch Site on May 5, 2025, at 11:05 UTC.
+This mission will deploy a batch of SatNet LEO Group satellites for China's GuoWang (SatNet) broadband internet constellation, part of an ambitious plan to build a global network of nearly 13,000 satellites in competition with mega-constellations like SpaceX's Starlink and Amazon's Project Kuiper.
+The Long March 12, a medium-lift launch vehicle from CASC, began operations in late 2024.
+The Wenchang site offers strategic advantages due to its southern location and seaport delivery capabilities.
+This mission demonstrates the growing capacity of China Satellite Network Group's constellation to provide global broadband coverage.